 He recalls a day when he was in a local bookstore, browsing through magazines.

 “I happened to find a gay magazine at a local bookstore.
-Back then, there was Internet, but it wasn’t so common.
-There were things like pen pals and stuff, and I found an article in a magazine that was from a university.
-They kind of had a community, an LGBT community in the university, and an email address to contact then.
+Back then, the Internet was around, but it wasn’t so common.
+There were things like pen pals, and I found an article in a magazine that was from a university.
+They had an LGBT community in the university, and an email address to contact then.
 When I got a letter from my university that I was accepted, I emailed this community.
-At that time, I didn’t know anyone gay around me, so I was the only one.
+At the time, I didn’t know anyone gay around me, so I was the only one.
 But I knew there were a lot of people from the magazine, and I remember meeting the other members on the first day of school.
 We had a hanami party!
 But after awhile, the community fell apart, because the lead representative dated everyone, ha ha ha!
 Also, the founder of the community and one of the reps at the time had different ideas of what they wanted for the community.
 The founder wanted to create a space where closeted students could feel safe and at home in the university.
 The rep wanted to take it a step further to make it a place where they could find dates, like many of the other communities in the university.
 He wanted to normalize it, but that didn’t work out.

 I re-founded the community after.
 I created a website for it, and then its existence slowly took place, and it’s been over 15 years with more than 10 people taking over as representatives.

 Some communities in universities, like Waseda, have different attitudes.
-They’ve actually officialized the community, did promotions, gave out pamphlets, and really tell people to ‘please come!”
+They’ve actually officialized the community, make promotions, give out pamphlets, and really ask people to join!

-I targeted people from the countryside, who probably didn’t know other gay people.
-So I kept the community unofficial and confidential.
-When I first met new people (freshmen), and they said to me, “Oh, you are the first gay person I have ever met!”
-I felt really pressured, because I could give them the wrong impression about gays, so I tried really hard to be nice and spend a lot of time in that community.
-I met people from all over Japan!”
+I targeted people from the countryside, who probably didn’t know other gay people, so I kept the community unofficial and confidential.
+When I first met these freshmen, and they would say to me, “Oh, you’re the first gay person I’ve never met!”, I felt really pressured.
+I could give them the wrong impression about gays!
+So I tried really hard to be nice, and spend a lot of time in that community.
+I met people from all over Japan!